 See Related: Ideas for Weekend Getaways in Minnesota

 Golf Clubs and Resorts

-Amongst the best things to do in Longville MN, there are so many resorts, recreational areas, and clubs you can find along the coast.
+Amongst the best things to do in Longville, you can find many resorts, recreational areas, and clubs along the coast.
 Here are a few major attractions you can’t miss:

 4. The Woodpile Mini Golf Course

-Initially, it just used to be known as a great food point with a food truck centered on location.
-Later the same truck owners purchased the site and started the mini-golf course here, alongside their well-known cuisine, of course.
+Initially, it was known as a great food point with a food truck centered on the location.
+Late,r the same truck owners purchased the site and started the mini-golf course here alongside their well-known cuisine.